 How Can a Post-Divorce Modification Lawyer in San Diego Help?

 At Wilkinson & Finkbeiner, our post-divorce modifications attorneys in San Diego have experience with enforcement proceedings and collecting on family law judgments, and have structured fee agreements with clients to meet their needs.
 In certain circumstances, we offer a “contingency” fee arrangement, where the client pays no up front attorney fees.
-These arrangements are subject to the California State Bar Rules of Conduct concerning contingency fee arrangements involving family law matters, and may or may not be applicable to your case.
+These arrangements are subject to the California State Bar Rules of Professional Conduct concerning contingency fee arrangements involving family law matters, and may or may not be applicable to your case.

 In other situations, you may be able to apply for reimbursement for attorney fees based on the other party’s breach of your agreement or violation of a court order.
 In those situations, your San Diego family law attorney at Wilkinson & Finkbeiner, LLP will vigorously fight for your right to reimbursement.